 How to take a screenshot in Windows 10 and Windows 11

 In this blog post, we’ll show you how easy it is to take screenshots and how to save them so that they are available when you need them most.
-Read on to learn all the tips and tricks for taking snapshots in Windows 10.
+Read on to learn all the tips and tricks for taking snapshots in Windows 10/11.

-Taking Screenshots With the Print Screen Key
+- Taking Screenshots With the Print Screen Key

 Pressing the Print Screen key on its own will capture a screenshot of your entire screen and save it as a PNG image file.
 Depending on your keyboard settings, pressing the PrtScn button may copy the screenshot to your clipboard so you can paste it into any application.
 To access the file, go to your “Pictures” folder, where you will find a folder labeled “Screenshots.”
 The files will be named with the date and time they were taken in descending order (most recent first).

-Take Screenshots With Snipping Tool
+Taking Screenshots With Snipping Tool.
+Useful Tips

-The Windows 10 Snipping Tool is a built-in application that allows users to take screenshots on their computers.
+The Windows 10/11 Snipping Tool is a built-in application that allows users to take screenshots on their devices.
 It is a powerful tool that enables you to capture specific regions of your screen, including screenshots of delays and annotating them.
 It is an alternative to the classic Windows Vista Snipping Tool, which has been phased out in favor of the modern Snip & Sketch tool.
 The Snip & Sketch tool includes all the same features as the original Snipping Tool, plus more.

 Annotate or Crop a Screenshot